Looking for more Suzuki violin group class activities and ideas?

 Here is my favorite way to schedule the Suzuki violin group class for older students:

-Separate the class between:
+Separate the material the students will work on class between:

 - One technical element or preview